awesto/django-shop/docs/index.rst

 This is the documentation starting from version 0.9; if you are looking for the documentation of django-shop version 0.2, please check the sidebar of RTD.

-Version 0.9 of **djangoSHOP** is a complete rewrite of the code base, keeping the concepts of model overriding and cart modifiers.
+Version 0.9 of **django-SHOP** is a complete rewrite of the code base, keeping the concepts of model overriding and cart modifiers.
 With some effort it should be possible to migrate existing projects to this new release.